But First We Brunch!

 Expert tip

-Although it seems like a harmless thing to skip, you really need to allow your refrigerated ingredients (eggs and buttermilk, in this recipe) to come to room temperature before mixing.
+When making New Jersey (or New York) Crumb Cake, it seem like a harmless thing to skip, you really need to allow your refrigerated ingredients (eggs and buttermilk, in this recipe) to come to room temperature before mixing.
 It aids in mix together more cohesively, making a smoother batter, and better cake texture.

 If you forget, and sometimes we forget stuff, place your egg in a cup of water that is just above room temperature for about 10 minutes.
 You can warm your buttermilk to 'room temp' by microwaving it in 10 second intervals until just right (about 70°F).
 Two zaps should do it.